Gruntovčani: Episode 2: "Jelen"

 In the second episode, Dudek and Regica suspect that deer is destroying their corn and decide to report the whole situation to the local committee in order to at least get compensation for their damage.
 Dudek, determined in his plan, goes to Martin Škvorc, who sends him to the hunting association because, according to him, the local committee and the community have nothing to do with the reports of damage from wild animals.
-After learning from the secretary that the hunter Laci Bahmec is not in his office but at the local fairground, Dudek goes there to find him.
-However, there he meets Presvetli who arrived at the fairground to buy a cow.
+After learning from the secretary that the hunter Laci Bahmec is not in his office but at the local animal fair, Dudek goes there to find him.
+However, there he meets Presvetli who arrived to buy a cow.
 Presvetli than manipulates Dudek to go and buy a cow with him.
 At the end of the purchase, Presvetli sends him with a cow to Gruntovec, so Dudek comes home to Regica without doing the job and reporting the damage.
 In order to secure the evidence, Dudek decided to catch the deer by himself and to prove everyone that he was right.
 After that, hunter and director of the local agricultural company make a plan according to which they will expose the deer to the bank director's gunpoint – on this way they will please the director who will then approve the credit to the agricultural company.
 Presvetli and Cinober, of course, decide to involve themselves in the whole story.
-Presvetli, who always invokes himself on the law, thinks that the deer doesn't belong to the agricultural company but to the hunting society.
-Cinober, out of spite towards Presvetli, thinks that the agricultural company should take the deer.
+Presvetli, who always invokes himself on the law, thinks that the deer doesn't belong to the agricultural company but to the hunting association.
+Cinober, out of spite towards Presvetli, thinks that agricultural company should take the deer.
 The two of them start to pull Dudek each on their side, while Dudek, at the end of the episode, decides to release the deer.